 The Ultimate Guide to Hawaii’s Idyllic Island of Oahu

 Inside: The everything guide to Oahu Hawaii.
-From where to stay to the amazing places you just have to see.
+From where to stay to all the amazing places you just have to see.

 For my money, there’s no better all-around destination than Hawaii’s magnificent island of Oahu.

-Many visitors to the island of Oahu spend just a few days in world-famous Waikiki and then continue on to Maui, Kauai, or the Big Island.
+For many visitors to Hawaii Oahu is the first stop.
+But most of those visitors to the island of Oahu spend just a few days in world-famous Waikiki and then continue on to Maui, Kauai, or the Big Island.
 And that’s a shame.

 Sure, Waikiki is fabulous, but there’s so much more to see and do around the island of Oahu.

 And once you leave the traffic of Waikiki behind to explore the rest of the island, you’ll quickly discover what most visitors miss.
-That Oahu is home to a few incredible spots that rival some the best sights anywhere around the world.
+Oahu is home to a few incredible spots that rival some of the best sights anywhere around the world.

 What is Oahu best known for?